 Licorice Root Halts Candida Biofilm and Hyphal Growth

-Another study, published in Mycoses [54.6 (2011): e801-e806], is very interesting and relevant to Candida albicans infections.
+Another study, published in Mycoses [54.6 (2011): e801-e806], is very interesting and relevant to yeast infections.
 The study examined how chemical compounds present in licorice stop the hyphal growth (germ tubes that grow into your skin) and biofilm formation (biofilm, when present, increases the resistance of Candida to some antifungal drugs by over 1000 times).
-These two activities, biofilm formation and hyphal growth, greatly increase the virulence of Candida albicans; thus, they are very relevant to see how well any treatment will work.
+These two activities, biofilm formation and hyphal growth, greatly increase the virulence of Candida albicans (the species responsible for about 80% of all yeast infections); thus, they are very relevant to see how well any treatment will work.

 The study states this in summary of the ability of licorice to stop Candida albicans: